Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Pattern Formation Model: TDGL equation

 \section{Pattern Formation Model: TDGL equation}

 There are a large number of physical systems that display the pattern formation process.
-Yttrium iron garnet (YIG) thin films, which are among the most prominent materials used in the research of spin dynamics in thin films\cite{hauser2016yttrium}, can show complex magnetic domain patterns formed by the macroscopic magnetic field.
+Yttrium iron garnet (YIG) thin films, which are among the most prominent materials used in the research of spin dynamics in thin films~\cite{hauser2016yttrium}, can show complex magnetic domain patterns formed by the macroscopic magnetic field.
 For example, depending on the sweeping rate of the external magnetic field, various nonuniform and nonperiodic patterns can be formed under a zero magnetic field.
 Spins in certain types of YIG thin film have a strong uniaxial anisotropy in the normal direction of the film.
-Therefore, the process of the magnetic domain pattern formation in the YIG thin film is sometimes modeled on the scalar field $\phi\left(\bm{r}\right):\: \mathbf{R}^2\rightarrow \mathbf{R}$, $\bm{r}=\left(x,y\right)$, which is composed of the average of spin-perpendicular components of small regions arranged in a lattice\cite{jagla2004numerical, kudo2007magnetic}.
+Therefore, in the limit where the magnetic anisotropy of the perpendicular component of the film surface is strong and the elements of other directions are zero, the process of the magnetic domain pattern formation in the YIG thin film is sometimes modeled on the scalar field $\phi\left(\bm{r}\right):\: \mathbf{R}^2\rightarrow \mathbf{R}$, $\bm{r}=\left(x,y\right)$, which is composed of the average of spin-perpendicular components of small regions arranged in a lattice~\cite{jagla2004numerical, kudo2007magnetic}.
 In this continuum approximation model, the pattern formation process is described on the basis of the principle that the pattern is formed along the gradient of the energy functional composed of the mean field $\phi\left(\bm{r}\right)$.
-In this study, on the basis of the work of Kudo et al.\cite{kudo2007magnetic}, the time-series data of the magnetic domain pattern formation in a fast sweeping external magnetic field are generated using the TDGL equation.
-The variation of the pattern with the sweeping speed of the external magnetic field has been observed experimentally\cite{kudo2007magnetic}.
+In this study, on the basis of the work of Kudo et al.~\cite{kudo2007magnetic}, the time-series data of the magnetic domain pattern formation in a fast sweeping external magnetic field are generated using the TDGL equation.
+The variation of the pattern with the sweeping speed of the external magnetic field has been observed experimentally~\cite{kudo2007magnetic}.
 Understanding the pattern formation process with such complex interactions with the environment can lead to an understanding of the properties of YIG thin films in various application situations.
 The TDGL equation employed for pattern formation data generation is formulated as follows: